-- Within 24 hours of the shipment's arrival, check to ensure that it is complete.
-Notify The College immediately if there are any discrepancies or defective materials. - Enter required information on the attendance roster and individual answer sheets. - □ Securely store test materials until date of test administration. - ☐ Read the Instruction Manual carefully to ensure that you are familiar with the test administration procedures. - Reconfirm proctor assignments and review test administration procedures with them.
+- Within 24 hours of the shipment's arrival, check to ensure that it is complete and notify The College immediately if there are any discrepancies or defective materials. - Enter required information on the attendance roster, individual answer sheets, and on the REPORT OF TEST ADMINISTRATION.

+- Securely store test materials until date of test administration.
+Never leave testing materials unattended or accessible to examinees. - Read the Instruction Manual carefully to ensure that you are familiar with the test administration process. - Reconfirm proctor assignments; review test administration procedures with proctors.